akshayprabhu200/UCSD/src/pages/incoming.md

    - Yes, credit cards help you manage cashflows, especially since you might be waiting for your paycheck, perhaps a remittance, etc.
    - Building a credit score in the US is fairly critical.

-6. **I see Chase has a referral program, how can make use of it?**
+6. **I see Chase has a referral program for their Checking Account, how can make use of it?**

-   - Feel [to use mine](https://accounts.chase.com/raf/share/3141596503), if you qualify there's around a bonus of $200.
+   - Feel [to use mine](https://accounts.chase.com/raf/share/3141596503), if you qualify there's around a bonus of $100 if you open a Student Checking account and $200 if you open a Total Checking Account.
+   - The to avail

 7. **How to receive money in my bank account?**